Melarsoprol: Medical uses

-Dosage
+In August 2024, the World Health Organization recommended fexinidazole, developed by the Drugs for Neglected Diseases initiative and partners to replace melarsoprol as the first-line treatment for sleeping sickness caused by T. b. rhodesiense.

+Available forms

 Two arsenic-containing stereoisomers exist in a 3:1 molar ratio.
 Since melarsoprol is insoluble in water, dosage occurs via a 3.6% propylene glycol intravenous injection.
 To avoid the risk of injection site reactions, melarsoprol must be given slowly.

 Melarsoprol used for the treatment of African trypanosomiasis with CNS involvement is given under a complicated dosing schedule.
 The dosing schedule for children and adults is 2–3.6 mg/kg/day intravenously for three days, then repeated every seven days for a total of three series.
 To monitor for relapse, follow-up is recommended every six months for at least two years.